muflone/django-remotes/docs/server.md

 or more host variables.
 This data will be passed to the command to customize the command behavior using some general data or specific host data.

+---
+## Commands results variables

+The `__RESULT__` list from the commands can return one or more data from the command to the server.
+This data can be saved into one or more host variables.

+The returned data from `__RESULT__` will be assigned to the host variables using the defined order.
+The first result item will be saved into the variables with order zero.
+Data with no variables order matching will not be saved at all.